tylim88/Firelord/README.md

 })

 // create if not exist, else update
-// although it can create if not exist, we intend this to use as an update operation
 // all member are partial members, you can leave any of the member out, however typescript will stop you from explicitly assign `undefined` value to any of the member unless you union the type with `undefined` in the `base type`
-// auto update `updatedAt`
 // the only value for `merge` is `true`
 // NOTE: there will be a missing property error from typescript if all the members are not present.
 To fix this, just fill in `{ merge: true }` in the option, as shown below. user.set({ name: 'Michael' }, { merge: true })

 // create if not exist, else update
-// although it can create if not exist, we intend this to use as an update operation
 // all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`
-// auto update `updatedAt`
 // the only value for `merge` is `true`
 // NOTE: there will be a missing property error from typescript if all the members are not present.
 To fix this, just fill in `{ mergeField: fieldPath[] }` in the option, as shown below. user.set(